jonasmit/jonathanasmith/content/article/how-to-explain-kubernetes-at-dinner/index.md

 !["Food Truck"](foodtruck.png)

 The great thing about food trucks is that they are essentially small, specialized restaurants on wheels that are fairly inexpensive to operate.
-They usually offer fast service due to their limited menu - which is purpose-built to prepare a small number of menu items and execute them really well.
-Being mobile, food trucks can also move to wherever hungry people are located.
-But, during the lunch rush, even an efficient food truck operation can get backed up with a line as each person must wait for each previous order to be filled.
+They usually offer fast service due to their limited menu - purpose-built to produce a small number of menu items and do them really well.
+Being mobile, they can also move to wherever hungry people are located.
+But, during the lunch rush even a food truck can get backed up with a line as each person in line has to wait for each previous order to be filled before they can get their food.

 For example, if there is a line of 10 people and it takes 1 minute to prepare the order - the person in the back of the line must wait 10 minutes for their food.
 If the line grows to 100, that's 1 hour and 40 minute wait.
 Very few people would wait in *that* line, resulting in lost revenue due the limited capacity of this single food truck.